bjw-s/helm-charts/docs/app-template/upgrade-instructions.md

 #### Resource names

+A new and consistent resource naming scheme has been implemented throughout the chart.

+!!! info
-The second breaking change is the new and consistent resource naming scheme.
-See [here](../common-library/resources/names.md) for more information on how the new naming scheme works.
+    See **[here](../common-library/resources/names.md)** for more information on how the new naming scheme works.

 This change may lead to generated resources getting new names, causing resources with the old naming scheme to be removed.

 !!! warning
     **IMPORTANT** As with any major software version upgrade, please verify that you have a working backup of your data.

 #### serviceAccounts